-An advanced study in ceramics intended to broaden with clay techniques and glazing and kiln firing while increasing knowledge of ceramics as an art form.
+An advanced study in ceramics intended to broaden experience with clay techniques, glazing, and kiln firing.
+Students will build on skills and concepts learned in Ceramics I and/or Ceramics II in order to explore special topics of interest and develop a cohesive body of artwork that synthesizes the conceptual and technical aspects of art making.
 Historical and contemporary works are emphasized.
 Health and safety concerns are stressed.
 Prerequisites: ARTS 2360, or ARTS 3360 or permission of instructor.
 May repeat for credit.
 Fee.